oli414/OliUI/README.md

 window.addChild(verticalBox);
 ```

+## Documentation
+The entire module is documented using JSDoc comments.

 ## Future Plans
 - Window tabs support.
 - Remove ~~and add elements~~ after a window has been opened.